FrendaWinter/hhack/Windows_Update/WSUOS/README.md

 - `RevisionId`: The revision id of the update.
 It is unique for each update.
 Refers to the number in `index.xml` file.
 - `DeploymentAction`: The deployment action of the update.
 If it is `Bundle` it means that the update is a bundle.

+### `Package<number>.cab` file

+The `Package<number>.cab` file contains
+- The `c` Folder - Core Files.
+Contains the relationship and Applicability Rules
+  - Rule for `IsInstalled`
+  - Rule for `IsInstallable`
+- The `files` Folder - Introduction, description content.
+- The `l` Folder - Language, Localized Properties.
+- The `x` Folder - Extended Properties.
+- The `e` Folder - Eula.

+# The Rules

+- `IsInstalled` Rule: The `IsInstalled` rule is used to check if the update is already installed on the system.

+-  `IsInstallable` Rule: The `IsInstallable` rule is used to check if the update is installable on the system.

+`CBS` is Component-Based Servicing system, which is a framework used in Windows for managing and deploying system components, especially during updates.
+CBS handles the installation, update, and removal of Windows components, ensuring system integrity during the update process.